stamen/fieldpapers/INSTALL.md

 Installing Field Papers
 =======================

-This guide has been tested on Ubuntu 10.04.
+This guide has been tested on Ubuntu 12.10 (and was previously used to install Field Papers on Ubuntu 10.04).

 System
 ------